stefanpenner/ember-app-kit/guides/getting-started.md

 This will give you access to the `grunt` command-line runner.

+You'll need to install [Bower](http://bower.io), a package manager that keeps your front-end dependencies (including JQuery, Ember, and QUnit) up to date.
+This is as easy as running:

+{% highlight sh %}
+npm install -g bower
+{% endhighlight %}

+This will give you access to the `bower` command-line runner.

 Next, in the folder for your new project, run:

 {% highlight sh %}